 Looking at old photos and saying, “Oh my gosh!
 I was so good looking back then!”

 Flipping through old photos can be a little too nostalgic for some people.
-However, rather than obsessing over your former jeunesse, remember that plastic surgery can turn the clock back for you.
+However, rather than obsessing over your former jeunesse, remember that facial plastic surgery can turn the clock back for you.

 “When I take a picture, even my good side looks bad now!”